Human Body Facts

 Callisto is almost the exact same size as Mercury, 99% to be exact, but only contains one third of the mass.

-Callisto has had a violent history; it has more craters on it than any other object in our solar system.
+Callisto has had a violent history; it has more impact craters on the surface than any other object in our Solar System.

 Scientists speculate that Callisto could contain or once contained life in its subsurface ocean.